Rampart Range Wildlands Project

 A rare opportunity to permanently protect a mid-evelation ecosystem containing at least 3 federally listed threatened species.

 Provides a chance to protect the last truly "wild" place along the Front Range Urban Corridor.

 “Wilderness is not only a haven for native plants and animals but it is also a refuge from society.
 It’s a place to go to hear the wind and little else, see the stars and the galaxies, smell the pine trees, feel the cold water, touch the sky and the ground at the same time, listen to coyotes, eat the fresh snow, walk across the desert sands, and realize why it’s good to go outside of the city and the suburbs.
 Fortunately, there is wilderness just outside the limits of the cities and suburbs in most of the United States, especially in the West” – John Muir

 The Colorado Mountain

-Club and its partners will be talking to local communities and user groups to
+Club and its partners will be talking to local communities, user groups, and other stakeholders to

-determine which parts of this area are most suitable for higher levels of protection while ensuring that it remains open for multiple uses and is a healthy and pristine place for generations to come.
+determine which parts of this area are most suitable for higher levels of protection.

 To learn more please contact Josh Kuhn the Colorado Mountain Club's Wildlands Advocate.